VitoVan/vitovan.github.io/md/lispweb3.md

 After read them, we know that `defun` is a Macro which is used to create funcion.
 The first argument of `defun` is the function name, and the second argument of `defun` is the arguments of the function, and typically, the rest will be the body of the function.

-So, it means we just created a function name by `say-hello` and takes one argument `to`.
+So, it means we just created a function named by `say-hello` and takes one argument `to`.
 When the function is called, it concatenate the value of variable `to` with string `"Hello, "`, then print them to the standard output.
 This could be the JavaScript version:

 ```JavaScript
 //It seems there is no string format function in JavaScript, so...